 How can it be practiced in classrooms?

-Increasing student participation is the basics of self-assessments.
-Through self-assessments students can identify their own skill gaps, where they lack in knowledge, develop realistic goals and focus attention in learning.
+Increasing student participation is the basics of self-assessment.
+Through self-assessments students can identify their own skill gaps, where they lack knowledge, develop realistic goals and focus attention in learning.
 Some useful examples of self-assessment are:

 I can statements: this is a useful practice carried out by teachers at the end of either every class or by the time a specific unit comes to an end.
 Students list down various I can statements to explain what they are capable of doing as a result of the lesson taught to them by their instructor.